mark-making/t/jekyll/_posts/2020-09-21-prince-william-a-planet-for-us-all.md

 Prince William is visibly moved as he visits a heavily-guarded secure ivory store in Tanzania where 43,000 tusks with a street value of £50million have been impounded.

 He says:

 > “*It’s a mind blowing number of tusks, it really is.
 You can’t get your head around it.”*

-Back in London, Prince William talks about his trip to Tanzania in a speech at the Illegal Wildlife Trade Conference before he and the Duchess of Cambridge visit a beach in Anglesey, Wales, to help with a litter pick.
+Back in London, Prince William talks about his trip to Tanzania in a speech at the Illegal Wildlife Trade Conference before he and The Duchess of Cambridge visit a beach in Anglesey, Wales, to help with a litter pick.

 In Ullapool in the Scottish Highlands, two schoolgirls excitedly meet Prince William on a video call so they can tell him the work they have been doing to protect their local ocean wildlife which is being damaged by trawlers dredging the seabed for scallops.
 After a successful campaign to parliament, the area is now protected and all scallop fishing must be done by hand.
-Prince William has a video call with a local fisherman to ask about his livelihood and discuss eating jellied eels with a hangover.
+Prince William has a video call with a local fisherman to ask about his livelihood and the impact that COVID-19 has had.

-Prince William and the Duchess of Cambridge are seen on a trip to Pakistan where they are shown the effects of global warming at the Hindu Kush mountains where glaciers are melting at record speed which could eventually lead to a shortage of fresh water.
+The Duke and Duchess of Cambridge are seen on a trip to Pakistan where they are shown the effects of global warming at the Hindu Kush mountains where glaciers are melting at record speed which could eventually lead to a shortage of fresh water.

 The Duchess of Cambridge says: